rsyslog/rsyslog/source/rainerscript/global.rst

 - **abortOnFailedQueueStartup** [boolean (on/off)] available 8.2210.0+

-  This parameter is similiar to *abortOnUncleanConfig* but makes rsyslog abort when there are any problems with queue startup.
+  This parameter is similar to *abortOnUncleanConfig* but makes rsyslog abort when there are any problems with queue startup.
 This is usually caused by disk queue settings or disk queue file corruption.
 Normally, rsyslog ignores disk queue definitions in this case and switches the